T-cell lymphoma: Skin infections

 T-cell lymphoma can cause eczema or rash-like symptoms where small red patches will appear around the skin.
 These patches will often be irritated and may appear slightly lighter in colour compared to the rest of the skin.
 Occasionally, small lumps will develop which may rupture and cause the surface layer of the skin to break open.
 This is especially common in Cutaneous T-cell lymphoma subtypes.

 Cause

-Although there is no definitive cause for most T-cell lymphoma subtypes, a series of risk factors have been linked and associated with the increased likelihood of contracting the disease.
+There is no definitive cause for most T-cell lymphoma subtypes, but a variety of risk factors have been linked to an increased likelihood of developing the disease.

 Risk factors

-Family history: A family history of hematopoietic malignancies has been linked to an increased association with most T-cell lymphoma subtypes.
+A family history of hematopoietic malignancies has been linked to an increased association with most T-cell lymphoma subtypes.
 This link is especially elevated among individuals 50 years or younger.
-However, the link is still considered as a hypothesised risk meaning that research conducted on this link have been insufficient or inconclusive.
+However, the link is still considered as a hypothesized risk, as research conducted on this link have been insufficient or inconclusive.

-Autoimmune conditions: Autoimmune conditions are commonly considered as a risk factor that has been associated with non-Hodgkin lymphomas, with coeliac disease having an established associated with an increased risk of Extranodal T-cell lymphoma subtypes.
+Autoimmune conditions are commonly considered as a risk factor that has been associated with non-Hodgkin lymphomas, with coeliac disease having an established associated with an increased risk of extranodal T-cell lymphoma subtypes.

-Organ transplants and immunosuppressant: Organ transplants and immunosuppressant therapy is considered an established risk factor for all Non-Hodgkin lymphoma, including T-cell lymphoma.
+Organ transplants and immunosuppressant therapy is considered an established risk factor for all Non-Hodgkin lymphoma, including T-cell lymphoma.
 This risk factor elevates the risk of contracting T-cell lymphoma.